Control which events Lambda sends to your function - Amazon Lambda

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 You can use event filtering to control which records from a stream or queue Lambda sends to your function.
 For example, you can add a filter so that your function only processes Amazon SQS messages containing certain data parameters.
-Event filtering works with event source mappings.
+Event filtering works only with certain event source mappings.
 You can add filters to event source mappings for the following Amazon services:

 • Amazon DynamoDB